Destiner/hollander-core/README.md

 The repository contains smart contract code for Hollander.
 Hollander is a contract that allows anyone to create ducth auctions for a pair of ERC20 contracts.

+**Status**: the protocol code is complete, has full test coverage, and deployed on Goerli testnet; additionally, subgraph was created and deployed; the UI was created and deployed as well (see "Related repositories").

 ## Problem

 It is frustrating to make large swap orders via DEXs.
 First, any large order creates significant price impact due to the lack of liquidity.
 Also, large orders are more vulnerable to sandwich attacks.
 Traders usually have to split the order into multiple small ones and set near 0 slippage tolerance (which increases the chances of tx being failed).
 Aggregators alleviate some of that, but they are inherently centralized and sometimes even pocket the positive slippage.

 ## Solution

-Hollanders solves that via dutch auctions.
+Hollander solves that via dutch auctions.
 Any trader can create an custom auction tailored to their needs.
 The auction will require a single transaction instead of creating multiple smaller trades.
 It will guarantee near market price execution and lowest price impact possible via economical incentives (no token incentives needed).
 The possibility of sandwich attacks is also eliminated.

+## MEV relevance

+Hollander utilizes MEV in two ways:

+1. Mitigating bad MEV (sandwiching) via mechanism design
+2. Taking advantadge of searcher network to do helpful work for the user (selling tokens at near market price)

 ## Use cases